Responsive

 As discussed earlier, GitHub Actions have become one of the most popular ways by which developers create workflows and CI/CD pipelines.
 To understand how Testkube integrates with GitHub actions, we’ve designed a small workflow.

-We have a GitHub repository configured with a GitHub action that triggers on every new PR that is created.
-Within the action, we leverage Testkube’s GitHub plugin to run and execute tests from the repository on a target Kubernetes cluster that is configured as an environment on Testkube Cloud..
-Depending on the result of the test, the PR will be blocked from merging if the test fails or allowed to merge if the test passes.
+We have a GitHub repository configured with a GitHub Action that triggers when a PR is created or you commit to an existing PR.
+Within the Action, we leverage Testkube’s GitHub plugin to run and execute tests from the repository.
+Depending on the result of the test, the PR will be blocked from merging if the test fails or allowed to merge if it passes.

 • GitHub account & repository with GitHub Actions enabled.

-• Kubernetes cluster - we’re using an EKS cluster.
+• Kubernetes cluster - we’re using a Minikube cluster

 Once the prerequisites are in place, you should have a target Kubernetes cluster ready with a Testkube agent configured on it.
 You should also have a GitHub repository with the test files as well as the GitHub workflow configured.